LKirst/lie-esl/_pages/LK_RequiredMaterials.md

 For studying at home, you must either use **vocabulary book with three columns** (= *drei Spalten*) or a **vocabulary app**.

+D) When preparing for a *Schulaufgabe*, please bring your own **monolingual** dictionary.
+It is important that you get some practice using a hardcopy dictionary.